Marvin Heemeyer

-Marvin John Heemeyer (October 28, 1951 – June 4, 2004) was an American man who demolished numerous buildings with a modified bulldozer in Granby, Colorado, in June 2004.
+Marvin John Heemeyer (October 28, 1951 – June 4, 2004) was an American welder and automobile repair shop owner who, in an act of revenge, demolished numerous buildings with a modified bulldozer in Granby, Colorado, in June 2004.
 Heemeyer's machine was posthumously labeled by some members of the media and later adopted by some of Heemeyer's supporters as the "Killdozer".

-Over about eighteen months, Heemeyer secretly armored a Komatsu D355A bulldozer with layers of steel and concrete.
-Granby town officials, neighbors of his muffler shop, the local press, and other citizens of Granby had been in disputes with Heemeyer in various ways, including over zoning rules which Heemeyer believed impaired his muffler repair shop's business.
+Over the 12 years prior to the attack, Heemeyer became embroiled in disputes with Granby town officials, neighbors of his muffler shop, the local press, and other citizens of Granby, including over zoning rules which Heemeyer believed impaired his muffler repair shop's business.
+Motivated by his frustration, Heemeyer began secretly armoring a Komatsu D355A bulldozer with layers of steel and concrete in 2002 with the intent of using it for destructive purposes.

-On June 4, 2004, Heemeyer used the bulldozer to demolish the Granby town hall, the house of a former mayor, and several other buildings.
-He committed suicide after the bulldozer became stuck in the debris of a hardware store he was destroying.
+On June 4, 2004, Heemeyer used the bulldozer in a vehicle-ramming attack to demolish the Granby town hall, the house of a former mayor, and several other buildings.
+He killed himself after the bulldozer became stuck in the debris of a hardware store he was destroying.
 No one else was injured or killed.

-Background
+Background and personal life

 Marvin Heemeyer was born on October 28, 1951, on a dairy farm in South Dakota.
+Heemeyer never married and remained childless.

-In 1974, he moved to Colorado, because he was stationed at Lowry Air Force Base.
-In 1989, he moved to Grand Lake, Colorado, about 16 mi away from Granby.
+In 1974, Heemeyer moved to Colorado because he was stationed at Lowry Air Force Base.

+He lived in Boulder and operated muffler repair shops around Denver.
+In 1989, he moved to Grand Lake, about 16 mi away from Granby.
 His friends said that he had no relatives in the Granby–Grand Lake area.

+Heemeyer enjoyed taking snowmobile trips with friends.
+He led a rescue effort on one such trip after a friend became trapped in a small avalanche.
+He was also a doomsday prepper.